ssec-jhu/autoRA-gui/use-case-examples/README.md

 ## Use Case Examples

-Examples of AutoRA workflows to base the gui on.
+Examples of AutoRA workflows to base the GUI on.

-Goal: Exploring non-default examples
+*Cleaned up and commented for easier use.*

+**Goal**: Explore **non-default**, interesting, and edge-case workflows beyond the canonical AutoRA loop.